 How to complete your Notice of Intended Marriage (NOIM)

 What’s a NOIM?
-It’s a legal document you must give to your celebrant at least one month (and no more than 18 months) before your marriage ceremony.
+It’s a legal document you must give to your celebrant at least one month before your marriage ceremony.

-When completing your NOIM, you’ll need to enter your details (pg 3) and have your signature witnessed (pg 4), then give the document to your celebrant at least one month before your wedding.
-It’s a pretty simple process and to make it super easy, here’s your step-by-step guide.
+To complete your NOIM, you’ll need to enter your details on page 3 and have your signature witnessed on page 4, then give the document to your celebrant at least one month (but no longer than 18 months) before your wedding.
+To make this process easy, here’s your step-by-step guide.

 Pages 1 & 2 of your NOIM